boyter/boyter.org/content/posts/sloc-cloc-code-performance.md

 ---
-title: Sloc Cloc and Code Revisited - Optimizing an already fast Go program
+title: Sloc Cloc and Code Revisited - Optimizing what is already a fast Go program
 date: 2018-09-06
 ---

-I don't want to make any false claims about the impact of the release of `scc` and the blog post about it https://boyter.org/posts/sloc-cloc-code/ but following its release both `tokei` and `loc` have been updated with impressive performance improvements and a new tool `polyglot` was released which also has a focus on performance.
+I don't want to make any false claims about the impact of the release of `scc` and the blog post about it https://boyter.org/posts/sloc-cloc-code/ but following its release both `tokei` and `loc` have been updated with impressive performance improvements and a new tool `polyglot` was released which claims excellent performance.

 Heck I even finished that article with the prophetic statement,

 > Of course whats likely to happen now is that either the excellent authors of Tokei, Loc or Gocloc are going to double down on performance or someone else far smarter than I is going to show of their Rust/C/C++/D skills and implement a parser thats much faster than scc with duplicate detection and maybe complexity calculations.
 I would expect it to also be much faster than anything I could ever produce.
-It’s possible that Tokei and Loc could run faster already just by compiling for the specific CPU they run on or through the SIMD optimizations that at time of writing are still to hit the main-line rust compiler.
+It's possible that Tokei and Loc could run faster already just by compiling for the specific CPU they run on or through the SIMD optimizations that at time of writing are still to hit the main-line rust compiler.

+Looks like I called it, at least on the performance front.
+However it was not Rust/C/C++ or even D that stepped up but a polyglot which was written in a language I had never heard of ATS. `scc` is still the only tool with complexity estimates, and the author of tokei explicitly has ruled it out as a change https://github.com/Aaronepower/tokei/issues/237

-If my blog post in any way shape or form pushed forward the performance of code counters and resulted in them saving countless amounts of time around the IT industry I will consider that the highlight of my career thus far.
+If my blog post in any way shape or form pushed forward the performance of code counters and resulted in the saving of countless amounts of time around the IT industry I will consider that the highlight of my career thus far.

 Of course it also means I need to revisit `scc` and see what I can do to bring `scc` back into contention on the performance front.